MetaMask/metamask-docs/docs/guide/create-dapp.md

 MetaMaskClientCheck();
 ```

-Now we've created a function that will be called whenever we click the button to trigger a connection to our wallet and disable the button.
-Next, let's dive into the `onClickConnect` function and build the logic inside of it.
+Now we've created a function that will be called whenever we click the button to trigger a connection to our wallet, disabling the button.
+Next, let's dive into the `onClickConnect` function and build the logic we need inside of it.

 Inside this function we want to: